Why is my infant a fussy eater?

 - Reluctant to try new foods.

-This phase is normal and is referred to as ‘food neophobia,’ or ‘fussy eating’.
+This phase of fussiness is normal and your baby will probably go through a phase of not wanting to try new foods.
 Fear of the unknown causes your child to start rejecting new foods.
 It is more pronounced in some children than in others, and most children grow out of it.
 When they are 6 or 7, it’s unlikely they’ll still be a fussy eater.
 Toddler and baby mealtimes can feel like a chore when they are refusing food, but remember that this phase is normal and it won’t last forever.

 Try following some of our tips to reduce the frustration and further chances of picky eating.

 - Relax, and don’t try and win this battle of wills.
 It will get better with time.

 - Get to know your infant’s appetite and tastes, as fussiness doesn’t explain all food refusals.
 Perhaps your baby was simply not that hungry that particular time; appetite changes from day to day.
 Additionally, a baby fussy eater might not be rejecting one food in particular, as a touch of tiredness or teething can also affect their appetite.
 Don't worry, your baby will eat everything they need and their health is not in danger as long as their growth rate continues to progress normally.